galandekranti87/Celegans/README.md

 ##view the file with less, note that to see the data you have to scrolled down past all the headers (@SQ).
 less -S raw_mapped.sam

+##Construct a coverage table using samtools

+##Remove sequencing reads that did not match to the assembly and convert the SAM to a BAM-samtools view -@ 24 -Sb  raw_mapped.sam  | samtools sort -@ 24 - sorted_mapped

+##Examine how many reads mapped with samtools-samtools flagstat sorted_mapped.bam

+##Calculate per base coverage with bedtools,index the new bam file-samtools index sorted_mapped.bam
+bedtools genomecov -ibam sorted_mapped.bam > coverage.out

+##Calculate per contig coverage with gen_input_table.py
+gen_input_table.py  --isbedfiles $fasta coverage.out >  coverage_table.tsv

+##This outputs a simple file with two columns, the contig header and the average coverage.

 # Findings
 ![Raw fastqc](https://user-images.githubusercontent.com/103779987/168194324-a9f78b0a-2b65-4b00-aab7-6fccfead0494.JPG)    -Figure.1 Raw fastqc